DhavaniAvu/Adidas-Sales-Analysis/README.md

 - Computed evaluation metrics on each fold
 - **Second model (SARIMAX/Auto ARIMA)** consistently outperformed

-> Note: Negative R² values in some folds suggest more improvement is needed.
-External factors and holidays could be modeled better in future versions.

 ---

 ## 🧠 Interpretation of ACF & PACF